Argentina–Spain relations

-Argentina–Spain relations are the bilateral relations between the Argentine Republic and the Kingdom of Spain.
+The Argentine Republic and the Kingdom of Spain maintain bilateral relations.
 Since a great portion of the immigrants to Argentina before the mid-19th century were of Spanish descent, the large majority of Argentines are at least partly of Spanish ancestry.
 Also, a significant part of the late-19th century/early-20th century immigrants to Argentina were Spaniards.
 Both nations are members of the Organization of Ibero-American States and the United Nations.

 History

 Spanish colonization

 In 1516, the first Spanish expedition to visit what is now Argentina was led by the explorer Juan Díaz de Solís.
 In 1536, the first Spanish settlement was created in the Río de la Plata basin.
 In 1776, the Viceroyalty of the Río de la Plata was created with the head of government placed in Buenos Aires.

 Independence

 Spain recognized an independent Argentina in 1863, with the signing of the Treaty of Peace and Amity, thus establishing diplomatic relations between the two nations.